-US interest rates are currently near all-time lows.
+US interest rates are coming up from a long stretch of all-time lows.
 Broadly speaking, this means that investments made in low risk products (e.g., bonds) are paying little in returns, and so are not highly demanded by investors.
 Traditionally risk-averse investors have little else to do with cash right now other than to put it into riskier equities, which drives the stock market higher.
 This model looks at the relative performance of the US stock market given current interest rates.
-As of July 1, 2022, we observe that relative to a normal interest rate environment the US stock market is Fairly Valued.
+As of December 2, 2022, we observe that relative to a normal interest rate environment the US stock market is Fairly Valued.

 Below is our composite chart showing the position of the S&P500 relative to its average position, and adjusted for average interest rates.
 Read the detail below to understand the inputs and limitations of this model.